 The Council will process some or all the following personal data where necessary to perform its tasks:

-• Names, titles, and aliases, photographs;
+• Names, titles, and aliases, photographs.

-• Contact details such as telephone numbers, addresses, and email addresses;
+• Contact details such as telephone numbers, addresses, and email addresses.

-• Where they are relevant to the services provided by a Council, or where you provide them to us, we may process information such as gender, age, marital status, nationality, education/work history, academic/professional qualifications, hobbies, family composition, and dependants;
+• Where they are relevant to the services provided by a Council, or where you provide them to us, we may process information such as gender, age, marital status, nationality, education/work history, academic/professional qualifications, hobbies, family composition, and dependants.

 • Where you pay for activities such as use of a meeting room, financial identifiers such as bank account numbers, payment card numbers, payment/transaction identifiers, policy numbers, and claim numbers.